keithpitty/kpdotcom-jekyll/_achievements/010-engineering-manager-envato.md

 - collaborated with others to improve Envato's Incident Management capabilities

+From July 2021 until June 2023 I co-managed the Infrastructure team.
-Whilst in the Infrastructure team, my work included:
+My work included:

 -   managing seven direct reports
 -   sharing the management of the Infrastructure team with another